ShahriyarShawon/my-arch-scripts/README.md

 # Shays Arch installation scripts

 ## What the user has to do before running prechroot
-- edit ssid passphrase and interface in prechroot
+- select proper locale(s) in /etc/locale.gen
 - partition disks

 ## What the user has to do after running prechroot